 Holy Spirit empowerment in the New Testament

-The apostles witnessed to others through demonstrating the power of the Holy Spirit that worked in them.
-The Holy Spirit filled them with boldness in the midst of persecution and, as a result of the empowerment, their testimony was demonstrated with power (Acts 4:30-37).
+The apostles witnessed to others by demonstrating the power of the Holy Spirit that worked in them.
+Did you know the Holy Spirit filled them with boldness in the midst of persecution and their testimony was demonstrated with power (Acts 4:30-37).
 Like the early Church, we all need the same power that the Holy Spirit gave the apostles in order to have boldness in our ministry.
 The Holy Spirit united their hearts together to share a common purpose and possessions; the believers were unselfish and were willing to share all they had.

 As they continued to teach and proclaim the word of God with the power of the Holy Spirit, the number of disciples multiplied greatly.
 In Acts 1, there were 120; in Acts 2, their number grew to 3120; in Acts 4, to 5000.
 When persecution broke out in Jerusalem, Philip the evangelist took the Gospel to Samaria.
 The Samaritans listened to him, saw miracles (including healing and casting out of evil Spirits), had great joy, believed his message, and were baptized in the name of Jesus (Acts 8:6-17).

 When Peter and John prayed for the Samaritans, they also received the power of the Holy Spirit for ministry.
 The gift of the Spirit to believers at Samaria demonstrates that all, even a despised group like the Samaritans, are to engage in the missionary task and bear the shared responsibility given by the Spirit (Acts 1:8; Acts 8:12).